xpack/web-doxygen/website/docs/api/namespaces/portuguesetranslatorutils.md

-<p>Returns true if the gender of the given component is masculine in Brazilian Portuguese and European Portuguese.</p>
+Returns true if the gender of the given component is masculine in Brazilian Portuguese and European Portuguese.

-<p>Definition at line 153 of file <a href="/web-doxygen/docs/api/files/src/translator-br-h">translator_br.h</a>.</p>
+Definition at line 153 of file <a href="/web-doxygen/docs/api/files/src/translator-br-h">translator_br.h</a>.

 <div class="doxyProgramListing">